CVE-2026-35587: CWE-918: Server-Side Request Forgery (SSRF) in nicolargo glances

 Technical Summary

-Glances, an open-source cross-platform system monitoring tool, contains a Server-Side Request Forgery vulnerability in its IP plugin prior to version 4.5.4.
-The vulnerability is due to the public_api configuration parameter being used directly in outbound HTTP requests without validating the URL scheme or hostname/IP.
-This allows an attacker who can modify the configuration to force Glances to send HTTP requests to arbitrary endpoints, including internal network services or cloud metadata endpoints.
-Additionally, if public_username and public_password are set, these credentials are included in the Authorization: Basic header, potentially leaking sensitive credentials to attacker-controlled servers.
-The vulnerability is addressed in version 4.5.4, which includes a patch to validate and restrict the public_api parameter.
+Glances, an open-source cross-platform system monitoring tool, has an SSRF vulnerability (CWE-918) in its IP plugin prior to version 4.5.4.
+The issue is due to the public_api configuration parameter being used directly in HTTP requests without validating the URL scheme or hostname/IP.
+This allows an attacker who can modify the configuration to force outbound HTTP requests to arbitrary endpoints, including internal network services or cloud metadata endpoints.
+Additionally, if public_username and public_password are set, these credentials are automatically included in the Authorization header, risking credential leakage.
+The vulnerability is fixed in version 4.5.4.

 Potential Impact